 Stop 3: Stop At Fashionable Hyde Park To Rest.
 Or Not.

-There are some moving monuments you may wish to visit, including the 7 July Memorial, Diana, Princess of Wales Memorial and the Holocaust Memorial.
-Each hauntingly beautiful in their own way.
+There are some moving monuments you may wish to visit, including the 7 July Memorial, the Diana, Princess of Wales Memorial, and the Holocaust Memorial.
+Each is hauntingly beautiful in its own way.

 Where To Stay Near Hyde Park:

 Stop 4: Visit Lovely Kensington Where The Royals Live

 The Royal Borough of Kensington is an upscale and chic neighborhood in London with beautiful Victorian buildings and worldwide embassies.

 The crown jewel of the area is, of course, the Kensington Palace.
 It is the home of England’s royal family.

 Tickets Here: Panoramic London from Kensington to Westminster

 Did you know you can tour parts of Kensington Palace?
 There are several tours you can choose from, including multimedia presentations and exhibits of dresses various royals wore in the past.